 With more than 10,000 individuals and families waiting for a place in B.C.
 Housing, we decided it was time to look at what governments could do right away, before slow-to-appear new housing finally gets built.
 We’ll discover policies that have significantly reduced chronic homelessness elsewhere, ways to keep people from becoming homeless to start with, and more.

-The result will be six months of in-depth, investigative work, reported by Megaphone’s Stefania Seccia and edited by Tyee Solutions’ Chris Wood.
-We’ll look at what could be done to make real progress on homelessness, from prevention to innovative housing solutions.
+The result is six months of in-depth, investigative work, reported by Megaphone’s Stefania Seccia and edited by Tyee Solutions’ Chris Wood.
+We looked at what could be done to make real progress on homelessness, from prevention to innovative housing solutions.

 There are few easy answers, and solutions are beyond the power of a municipal government, as Robertson painfully learned.
 Reducing homelessness requires coordinated action from all levels of government, with the support of communities and citizens.

-Our project will take a fresh look at the problem, sharing bold experiments and the brightest ideas in Canada and from beyond our borders.
+Our project takes a fresh look at the problem, sharing bold experiments and the brightest ideas in Canada and from beyond our borders.

 And that’s thanks to the individuals and organizations who supported this series, including the 250 donors who gave to Megaphone’s spring 2016 crowdfunding drive, as well as the funders of The Tyee’s 2016-17 Housing Fix project: Vancity Credit Union, Catherine Donnelly Foundation and the Real Estate Foundation of B.C., in collaboration with Columbia Institute.